Cross-Service Patterns

 Recurring patterns and anti-patterns observed across multiple service audits.

-These patterns are distilled from our agent experience audits of developer-facing products.
-Each is grounded in evidence from at least two services and links back to the source reports.
+These patterns are distilled from the DX Audit evidence base — agent experience audits of developer-facing products.
+Each is grounded in evidence from at least two services.
+Service links go to the corresponding audit report; supporting evidence may also come from observation logs, service briefs, or dated live checks.

 Last updated: April 2026